This page is not a finished product, but due to requests, I’ve posted a rough version.

 Check nucs for eggs on brood frame.
 Fresh eggs in a good pattern indicates mated queen.
 If you see frames of brood of all ages, that means that an old queen was in the nuc.
 If the nuc is “pissy” and has emergency queen cells, your cell was not accepted.
 At this time, use the frames of bees from the nucs that didn’t “take” to fill out the missing frame in the nucs (remove any emergency queen cells, and kill any virgins that you see).
 Typically, I get about 80% take in good weather, so the frames from the dinks are enough to fill the “takes.”
 Now leave the queens to lay for at least another week undisturbed, so that they fully develop their pheromones and ovaries.

-Varroa-management option: on this day, and for only about one day, there will be no sealed brood in the nuc (the old brood will have all emerged, and the new queen’s brood will not yet be sealed).
+On Day 19 after making the nucs, you have a window of opportunity to control varroa.
+On this day, and for only about one day, there will be no sealed brood in the nuc (the old brood will have all emerged, and the new queen’s brood will not yet be sealed).
 That means that any mites have no place to hide, and you can kill most of them with an oxalic acid dribble or Hopguard strip.
 You can extend the broodless period by waiting a few days after you make the nucs prior to inserting the queen cells.
+See Simple Treatment of Nucs

 The population of the nuc will not increase until three weeks after the queen begins laying, at which point the new brood will begin to emerge.
 The nucs can be worked into singles any time before this.